microsoft/onnxruntime-training-examples/nvidia-bert/README.md

-This example shows how ONNX Runtime training can be done on BERT pretraining implementation maintained at https://github.com/NVIDIA/DeepLearningExamples.
+This example shows how ONNX Runtime training can be done on BERT pretraining implementation in PyTorch maintained at https://github.com/NVIDIA/DeepLearningExamples.

 Steps:
   * [Preparing data](#preparing-data)